G20 – Disability-20

 03

-The Disability 20 Parallel Conference will be the flagship event of the initiative.
+The Disability-20 Conference is the flagship event of the initiative.
 Co-hosted by NCPD and DPSA, it will:

 • Validate findings from consultations and working groups;